GrzegKrol/10x-cards/.ai/prd.md

 - Only flashcards created by the authenticated user can be modified.
 - All actions on groups, flashcards, and AI generation require valid user authentication.
 - User logs in using an email address and password.
-- Registration requires an email address, password, and password confirmation.
+- Registration requires an email address (validated on backend side), password (min 8 char long containing at least one: number, upper and lower case), and password confirmation.
 - Logout button is present in the top right corner on every subpage.
 - No integration with external authentication services.
 - Password recovery option is available for registered users.